Sam-ops09/Sustainable-Mobility-Tracker-Car-Metrics-Calculator/documentation.md

 ## Prerequisites

-Before running the application, make sure you have the following prerequisites installed:
+Before running the application, ensure the following dependencies are installed:

 - Python 3.x
 - Flask